 The Army offers training in more than 200 different careers, in fields as diverse as engineering, music and photography.
 The skills you acquire in the Army will serve you well for the rest of your life.

 Medical care is expensive in civilian life, but in the Army, it is all covered – both medical and dental procedures.
 Moreover, there are no co-pays, deductibles or monthly premiums.

 Career and Retirement

 For many, the Army offers career opportunities.
 If you spend 20 years in the Army you can retire and begin to collect a pension immediately.
 If you wait until you are 65 years old or serve 30 years, you can collect even more.

 Many people entering adulthood are uncertain what they want to do with the rest of their lives.
 Army service provides you with the opportunity to do something worthwhile while you assess your life interests and priorities.

-The U.S. military maintains more than 800 bases and other installations in more than 70 countries.
+The U.S. military maintains nearly 800 bases and other installations in more than 70 countries.
 So a career in the Army can take you all over the country and around the world.
 When you are on leave, you can visit locations that you probably would never have the opportunity see otherwise.